 A relationship of synergism between two microbial populations indicates that both populations benefit from the relationship.
 But the association is not obligatory because both populations are capable of surviving in their natural habitat on their own.

 Example: A classic example of synergism is exhibited by Enterococcus faecalis and E. coli.
 Neither organism is able to convert arginine to putrescine.
 E. faecalis is able to convert arginine to ornithine.
 Then only, E. coli used this ornithine to produce putrescine.
 Otherwise, E. coli converts arginine to agmatine.
 But putrescine can not be produced alone by any of two organisms.
 This relationship is known as Synergism.

 In negative interactions, one of the interacting populations is benefited and the other is harmed.
-In negative interaction, one population may eat the members of the other population to compete for foods & excrete harmful wasters.
+In negative interaction, one population may eat the members of the other population to compete for foods & excrete harmful wastes.
 Different types of negative interactions are:

 - Amensalism (Antagonism)

-Competition represents a negative relationship between two populations in which (both) population are affected by others for their survival & growth.
+Competition represents a negative relationship between two populations in which (both) populations are affected by others for their survival & growth.
 Competition occurs when two populations use the same resource and space in a limiting environment.
 It may occur for any growth limiting resources.

 A classic example of competition is two closely related populations of Protozoa, Paramecium caudatum and P. aurelia.

-The Production of lactic acid on fatty acids are inhibitory substances for bacterial population.
+The production of lactic acid on fatty acids are inhibitory substances for bacterial population.

 In this relationship the population that benefits is the parasite.
 It derives its nutritional requirements from the host which is harmed.
 Normally host – parasite relationship is quite specific.